 The Great Barrier Reef is the world’s most extensive coral Reef system, stretching across the Pacific Ocean off the northeastern coast of Australia.

-The Great Barrier Reef (GBR) is the world’s most extensive coral Reef ecosystem.
-From inshore fringing to mid-shelf and exposed outer reefs.
+The Great Barrier Reef (GBR) is the world’s largest coral Reef ecosystem, from inshore fringing to mid-shelf and exposed outer reefs.

 Connecting islands, coral cays, and reefs, this is one of the most diverse on Earth, with over 400 kinds of coral.

-Coral reefs initially made the Great Barrier Reef famous, but they now only make up around 7% of the Marine Park and the World Heritage Area’s total area.
+Coral reefs initially made the Great Barrier Reef famous, but now only makeup around 7% of the Marine Park and the World Heritage Area’s total area.

 Are Corals animals or plants?

 To form the most remarkable structures of biological origin on the planet, coral relies on its close association with algae.

 In the same way that most plants “take root,” corals attach themselves permanently to the ocean floor.
 In contrast to most other creatures, we cannot identify them based on their faces or other distinguishing features.

 What are corals?